viash-hub/biobox/docs/COMPONENT_DEVELOPMENT.md

 **Key principles:**
 * Argument names should be formatted in `--snake_case`
 * Input arguments can have `multiple: true` to allow multiple files
-* The description should be formatted in markdown
+* **Descriptions must be formatted in markdown** - they will be used downstream for rendering documentation
+* You can make minor changes to the formatting of arguments to improve clarity and better utilize markdown structure
+* Use markdown features like code blocks, lists, emphasis, and links to enhance readability

 ### Output Arguments